 Yes, it is true that there are plenty of fun things to do in Burling VT in winter.
-But I strongly recommend you to take some side trips to the nearby areas if you have more time to spend in this area.
+But I strongly recommend you take some side trips to the nearby areas if you have more time to spend in this area.

 A great option is to take a day trip to Stowe.
-The Alpine-style mountain town offers great options of ski resorts and is one of the most beautiful towns n Vermont.
+The Alpine-style mountain town offers great options for ski resorts and is one of the most beautiful towns n Vermont.
 Here you can also drive to search for some of the best covered bridges in the State, and of course, you cannot miss a visit to the original Ben & Jerry’s Ice Cream factory.
 You can see more about the best things to do in Stowe to help plan your trip.

 Another option for amazing side trips from Burlington is the quaint town of Shelburn, a very charming town that truly captures the essence of Vermont.